 The equatorial disc of LS 2883 is thought to be inclined with the orbital plane (Melatos, Johnston $\&$ Melrose 1995; Chernyakova et al. 2006).
 The inclination angle of the disc is still unknown yet.
-In Melatos, Johnston $\&$ Melrose (1995), they suggested that the inclination angle is about $i_{\rm d}\sim10^{\circ}-40^{\circ}$ to fit the observed variations in dispersion measure and rotation measure of PSR B1259-63, while other values, such as $45^{\circ}$ and $90^{\circ}$, were also considered in theoretical models (Okazaki et al. 2011; Takata et al. 2012; van Soelen et al. 2012).
+Melatos, Johnston $\&$ Melrose (1995) suggested that the inclination angle is about $i_{\rm d}\sim10^{\circ}-40^{\circ}$ to fit the observed variations in dispersion measure and rotation measure of PSR B1259-63, while other values, such as $45^{\circ}$ and $90^{\circ}$, were also considered in theoretical models (Okazaki et al. 2011; Takata et al. 2012; van Soelen et al. 2012).
 Since the pulsar is moving on the orbital plane, it is more convenient to express the ram pressure of stellar outflows as a function of the true anomaly angle $\phi$ instead of the polar angle $\theta$ measured from the stellar equator.
-According to the rotation of the coordinate system, we have:

-where $\phi_{\rm d}$ is the true anomaly of the disc's mid-plane.
-For a perpendicular disc (i.e., $i_{\rm d}=90^{\circ}$), the above equation can be simply written as $\theta=-(\phi-\phi_{\rm d})$.
+According to the rotation of the coordinate system, we have where $\phi_{\rm d}$ is the true anomaly of the midplane of the disc.
+For a perpendicular disc (i.e. $i_{\rm d}=90^{\circ}$), the above equation can be simply written as $\theta=-(\phi-\phi_{\rm d})$.
 Substituting Eq.(\ref{cs}) into Eq.(\ref{Pw}), we can get the ram pressure of stellar outflows on the orbital plane.
-Similarly, the half-opening angle of the disc projected on the orbital plane is given by:
+Similarly, the half-opening angle of the disc projected on the orbital plane is given by

-With a fixed value of $\Delta\theta_{\rm d}$ as given in Eq.(\ref{dtheta}), if the inclination angle $i_{\rm d}$ is smaller, the disc region on the orbital plane would be larger, and it will take a longer time for the pulsar to pass through the disc region.
+With a fixed value of $\Delta\theta_{\rm d}$ as given in Eq.(\ref{dtheta}), if the inclination angle $i_{\rm d}$ is smaller, the disc region on the orbital plane would be larger, and it takes a longer time for the pulsar to pass through the disc region.

 The position and geometry of the terminal shock are determined by the dynamic balance of two winds.
-Define the momentum flux ratio between the pulsar wind and the stellar outflows as:
+We define the momentum flux ratio of the pulsar wind to stellar outflows as